Chilwell a World Cup doubt after hamstring injury

 The defender, 25, pulled up in stoppage time after clutching the back of his leg.

-He was unable to continue and had to be helped off the pitch at full time as the Blues won 2-1.
+He was unable to continue and had to be helped off the pitch at full-time as the Blues won 2-1.

 "It doesn't look positive," Chelsea boss Graham Potter said.